mailboss/support/README.md

 # Mail Boss Support Forum

 Welcome to the Mail Boss support forum!
-Mail Boss is a free service that allows you to schedule and manage recurring emails from any mail client.
-You can find full documentation about how to enable and use Mail Boss at https://www.mailboss.org.
-Please use this forum for asking questions, making suggestions, and reporting bugs.
+Please click the "Discussions" link at the top of this page to join the conversation.

 I hope you enjoy the service!